RamXX/cfjump/README.md

 It has been tested on Ubuntu Server 16.04 (Xenial) 64-bit, Photon OS Docker host VM, and Docker for Mac.
 Your mileage on other systems may vary.

-**Warning:** This is a 2.26 GB image.
+**Warning:** This is a 2.23 GB image.
 It was designed to give you the user experience of a real jumpbox VM, not to be necessarily used in Concourse or other automated tools.

-v0.30 includes:
+v0.31 includes:

 ##### Linux
 - Ubuntu:xenial official base image (large, but guarantees a "workstation-like" environment)
 - Several Linux troubleshooting tools, from `dig` and `iPerf`, to `nmap` and `tcpdump`.

 ##### Cloud Foundry tools
-- `bosh-init` (latest)
-- [`bosh2`](https://github.com/cloudfoundry/bosh-cli) (2.0.23) - New BOSH 2.0 Golang CLI.
+- [`bosh`](https://github.com/cloudfoundry/bosh-cli) (2.0.23) - BOSH 2.0 Golang CLI.
 GA release.
-The binary is called `bosh2` to avoid confusion with `bosh` (below) which is the Ruby client.
-- [`bosh`](https://github.com/cloudfoundry/bosh-cli) (latest) - Legacy Ruby BOSH CLI.
+The binary is also linked to `bosh2` for pre-existing scripts.
+The Ruby BOSH CLI has been deprecated and it's no longer included here.
 - [uaac](https://docs.cloudfoundry.org/adminguide/uaa-user-management.html) CLI (latest)
 - `cf` CLI (latest)
 - [Concourse](http://concourse.ci/) `fly` CLI (latest)
 - [asg-creator](https://github.com/cloudfoundry-incubator/asg-creator) (latest) A cleaner way to create and manage ASGs.
 - [Enaml](https://github.com/enaml-ops/omg-cli) (latest).
 Deploy Cloud Foundry without YAML.
 - [omg-transform](https://github.com/enaml-ops/omg-transform) (latest).
 An enaml based tool that allows you to perform transformations on bosh manifests.
-- [CredHub CLI](https://github.com/cloudfoundry-incubator/credhub-cli) (0.8.0)(pre-release) a command line interface to interact with CredHub servers.
+- [CredHub CLI](https://github.com/cloudfoundry-incubator/credhub-cli) (1.0.0) a command line interface to interact with CredHub servers.
 - [`cf mysql` CLI plugin](https://github.com/andreasf/cf-mysql-plugin) (1.3.6) makes it easy to connect the mysql command line client to any MySQL-compatible database used by Cloud Foundry apps.
 - [`goblob`](https://github.com/pivotal-cf/goblob) a tool for migrating Cloud Foundry blobs from one blobstore to another.
 Presently it only supports migrating from an NFS blobstore to an S3-compatible one.